A quick sketch while waiting for our lunch at Yumm's; a bit wonky but it _was_ a bit dark!

 Angels Lodge, my final Inktober sketch

 The final day of the "Inktober" drawing challenge found us on the road to Fredericksburg, TX.
-October 31 is Bill's birthday and his gift this year was a trip to the National Museum of the Pacific War and Admiral Nimitz' museum (Fredericksburg was his home town).
-He'd been wanting to come here since we moved to Texas.
+October 31 is Bill's birthday and his gift this year was a trip to the National Museum of the Pacific War and Admiral Nimitz' museum (Fredericksburg was the admiral’s home town).
+Bill has been wanting to come here since we moved to Texas.

 The museums are a two-day event so I booked a reservation at Angels Lodge Above the Creek, a charming bed & breakfast that is hidden in the downtown area, within walking distance to museums, food, and shopping.
 This is a charming German community we are absolutely loving!